-If the appeal is related to a Change of Assessment decision, a pre-hearing conference is often held to identify the issues and determine if further information is required from either party.
+If the appeal is in relation to a Change of Assessment decision, a pre-hearing conference is often held to identify the issues and determine if further information is required from either party.
 A date will also be fixed for the appeal hearing.

-Both parties attend the hearing in person, although in some circumstances arrangements can be made to attend by telephone.
+Both parties attend the appeal hearing in person, although in some circumstances arrangements can be made to attend by telephone.
 A person can bring along a support person, but the Tribunal will decide if the support person is allowed to attend the hearing.
 A party can apply to the Tribunal to allow a representative (including a legal representative) to make submissions at the hearing.